|Type of medicine||Tricyclic antidepressant|

 Getting the most from your treatment

-- You may feel that doxepin is not working for you straightaway.
-It can take a week or two after starting these capsules before the effect builds up and 4-6 weeks before you feel the full benefit.
+- You may feel that amitriptyline is not working for you straightaway.
+It can take a week or two after starting this treatment before the effect builds up and 4-6 weeks before you feel the full benefit.
 Do not stop taking it after a week or so, thinking it is not helping.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

-- Do not drink alcohol while you are being treated with doxepin.
-Taking doxepin and alcohol will increase the chance that you experience side-effects.
+- Do not to drink alcohol while you are being treated with amitriptyline.
+Taking amitriptyline and alcohol will increase the chance that you experience side-effects.

-- If you buy any medicines, check with a pharmacist that they are safe to take with doxepin.
+- If you buy any medicines, check with a pharmacist that they are safe to take with amitriptyline.

-- Doxepin may cause your skin to become more sensitive to sunlight than usual.
+- Amitriptyline may cause your skin to become more sensitive to sunlight than usual.
 Avoid strong sunlight and sunbeds until you know how your skin reacts.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.